Shopping Links

 In part 2, serial killer has been brutally murdering women riding one particular train alone.
 Subaru becomes involved when he witnesses the most recent killing.
 While working with the police to catch the murderer, he befriends the other "witness": a woman gifted--or cursed--with the ability to look into the past.

-Review
+Quick Review

-Among the first of CLAMP's stories to make it to the US, it's not stereotypical shoujo, but if you're not familiar with the medium this might be the place to give it a shot.
+Among the first of CLAMP's stories to make it to the US, it's not stereotypical shoujo, and if you're not familiar with the style this might be the place to give it a shot.
 It also happens to be a prequel to X (though absolutely no knowledge of that series is required to appreciate it), and is of the calibre and quality existing fans have come to expect.

 The characters that populate Tokyo Babylon are solid and developed, maintaining a believable blend of experience with the supernatural and normal emotions.
 They tend toward quiet and introspective (again, very X-Files), but Subaru's sister is normal (and peppy) enough to balance the other characters and make them seem less stifled, adding a bit of believability.
 Of course, deep characters and complex relationships are what the shoujo style is known for, so none of this should come as a surprise.